 Bear in mind that even though we may recommend further tests, they are only usually precautionary.
 Most tests reveal nothing to be concerned about with little or no further action to be taken.

 Initial oral cancer screening is a straightforward process, so there is no reason for you not to go ahead with the procedure.
-It is often performed as a routine process by our professionals when you come in for a regular appointment.
+It is often performed as a routine process by our professionals when you come in for a regular exam.
 This means that you don’t have to prepare for any additional procedures before you come to visit us.
 It is not often that we will recommend further testing, but it is still advisable to be checked nonetheless.

 For more information about oral cancer screening, feel free to contact Jon C. Packman DDS at (704) 978-7060 any time.